 Metabolic Rate Calculator

-Enter your weight, height, age, gender, and activity level into the Metabolic Rate Calculator to find your Basal Metabolic Rate (BMR) — the calories your body burns just existing — plus your Total Daily Energy Expenditure and tailored calorie targets for weight loss or weight gain.
+Your Metabolic Rate Calculator estimates how many calories your body burns each day — both at rest and with your daily activity factored in.
+Enter your weight, height, age, gender, and activity level to get your Basal Metabolic Rate (BMR) — the calories your body needs just to stay alive.
+Secondary outputs include your Total Daily Energy Expenditure (TDEE), plus recommended calorie targets for weight loss and weight gain.

 kg